 As always, your best bet is to listen to what your customers need from your site and from your products, and use that insight to give them a valuable overall experience.

-Tip #6: optimize your product pages
+6. Optimize your product pages

 “Optimizing your product page is usually the top priority for ecommerce brands, as these pages are the heart of your business,” Rachel told us.
 “Making sure that the product images are clearly and accurately displayed, add-to-cart functionality is easy, and reviews are visible is a good place to start.”